Long underwear: History of long johns

-In 1940, the United States did not have today's indoor heating solutions; many people used stoves to heat rooms in winter.
-At that time, one not only had to wear long underwear or the union suit but also a nightcap when going to bed, and the frequency of bathing was far less than the current time.

-During the US-Soviet Kitchen Debate in 1959, Khrushchev questioned the technological level of Nixon's "typical American housing" – judging from the historical reference to long pants, the appliances displayed in the United States may have been more advanced.
+Demand declined following the spread of central heating and more frequent baths or showers.

 Long underwear in other countries

 China

 In China, people use separate words to refer to the two parts of long underwear, and the terms vary across the country.
 In the northern part, people refer to the top as xianyi and the bottom as xianku.
 People living south of the Yellow River and north of the Yangtze River refer to the top as qiuyi and the bottom as qiuku.
 People living south of the Yangtze River call the top mianmao yi and the bottom mianmao ku.

 In the early 2010s, a myth spread through Chinese social media that long underwear was part of the Soviet Union's conspiracy to prevent Chinese military powers from invading Soviet soil in the far east.
 The myth suggested that the Soviet Union believes that long underwear reduces Chinese soldiers' adaptability in cold climates based on the since-debunked theory of Lysenkoism popular in the mid-20th century.